-Operational efficiency is essential to positioning your company for growth.
-For many companies, it is a major driver behind implementing a new ERP system.
-But reaching operational efficiency means more than just automating your company’s current processes, it means improving them.
+For many organizations, operational efficiency and positioning their organization for growth are major reasons for implementing a new ERP system.
+However, achieving operational efficiency requires more than just automating your organization’s current processes; it means improving them.

 - Manual Data Entry and Reporting